 I felt that the past two shows glorified both sex and alcohol.
 There was no ANTI to either and wasn’t that the point of both episodes?

-Tuesday’s episode was the last straw for me.posted almost 3 years ago
+Tuesday’s episode was the last straw for me.posted over 3 years ago